matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 The JSON object must include the public part of the device's Ed25519 key, and must be signed by that key, as described in `Signing JSON`_.

-One-time keys are also uploaded to the homeserver.
+One-time keys are also uploaded to the homeserver using the |/keys/upload|_ API.

 Devices must store the private part of each key they upload.
 They can discard the private part of a one-time key when they receive a message using